vnoitkumar/blog/content/posts/2021-02-26-stories-in-the-sand.md

 ---
 ![](/media/patterns-of-life_-malini.jpeg)

-The waves receded into the womb of the sea
+The waves recede into the womb of the sea [](<>)

-And in its cyclical magic of boundless glee
+In its cyclical magic, boundless and free

-Ebbed and flowed, wondrous, magical and free,
+Afar, the horizon I could just behold

-Far towards the horizon that I could barely see
+With the ebb and flow my thoughts unfold

 I walked beside the waves and felt my sorrows shed

 My feet caressed by the warm, moist sand bed

-I watched the rising, mellow, orange sun
+I watched the rising, mellow, orange rays

-And the birds framed mid-flight on the sky so crimson
+And the birds framed mid-flight through the haze

-I looked into the sand, an allegory of life itself
+I looked into the sand, an allegory of life

-With myriad lines, circles, colours and shells
+Myriad patterns of harmony and strife!

 A beautiful kaleidoscope of exquisite patterns

 Mesmerising, momentary, until the wave returns!

-Time fragments the gossamer dream
+As time shatters a gossamer dream

-The waves crash in, its designs to redeem
+And weaves again promises to redeem

-Erasing and weaving the sand afresh
+The waves erase and sketch the sand afresh

 A sublime vision hued by the morning blush